 If your business is involved in customs and trade, let us help you take advantage of the opportunities, and manage the risks, associated with the changing global trade environment.

-Our clients are varied and include some of the world’s largest multi-national companies to private businesses and individual customs brokers.
+Our clients are varied and include some of the world’s largest multi-national companies as well as private businesses and individual customs brokers.
 No matter the business size or matter complexity, our clients benefit from our extensive experience in this specialised area.

-International trade brings significant opportunities for Australian importers and exporters of goods and services especially with regard to Free Trade Agreements with China, Japan and Korea.
+International trade brings significant opportunities for Australian importers and exporters of goods and services especially with regard to Free Trade Agreements with the United States of America, China, Japan and Korea and the Trans-Pacific Partnership.

 To take full advantage of the opportunities presented by international trade, you need to manage the risks.
 In some cases, this means understanding the differences in legal systems.

 In other cases, it involves ensuring the relevant contractual arrangements are appropriate for international trade.
-Depending on the nature of the trade, the issues may involve understanding the impact of free trade agreements or international conventions.
+Depending on the nature of the trade, the issues may involve understanding the impact of free trade agreements, trade remedy regimes or international conventions.

 We help with all stages of the international trade cycle.
 The beginning point for some parties is assessing a particular international trade opportunity.
 In this context we assist with due diligence reviews of the other party, explaining the application international trade and customs laws (including free trade agreements) and of the international jurisdiction.

-We are also able to assist in relation to international trade dispute resolution by mediation, arbitration or litigation.
+We are also able to assist in relation to:

 The compliance risks for importers and exporters include: